 It’s also common to count any type of inventory management costs, as well as any costs associated with storage into Freight Under Management.
-Tech and software companies who provide order management or transport management systems generally include this into their FUM Calculations.
+Tech and software companies who provide order management or transport management systems generally include this in their FUM Calculations.

-On the other hand, 3PL and 4PL service providers may occasionally count inventory or storage related costs as FUM if they are associated with the shipments they are managing.
+On the other hand, 3PL and 4PL service providers may occasionally count inventory or storage-related costs as FUM if they are associated with the shipments they are managing.